 Upon completing the training and the survey at the end of the course, you may be able to print the certificate on demand.
-Expect the DOL Wallet Card an official documentation for students who have taken the 10-hour outreach training to be mailed after six to eight weeks of course completion.
+Expect the DOL Wallet Card an official documentation for students who have taken the 10-hour outreach training to be shipped within 2 weeks of course completion.
 Contact local regulatory authorities for complete training requirements about OSHA 10-hour courses.

 Got questions?
 Contact us below or call 877-881-2235